 Windows development kits: Kits are serviceable

-The Key Management Service (KMS) activates PCs running Windows in an enterprise environment by having the systems connect to the service during a set period of time to re-activate.
+The Key Management Service (KMS) activates PCs running Windows in an enterprise environment by having the systems connect to the service during a set period of time to reactivate.

 In Windows 8, KMS enables auto-discovery in disjointed namespaces to help enterprises with complex domain name environments manage their activations of Windows.

 Windows development kits: Kit release cadence matches major release milestones for the operating system